-For the governmental activities, payments the net pension liability are made by the General Fund.
+For the governmental activities, payments on the compensated absences and the net pension liability are made by the General Fund.

 FUND BALANCE CLASSIFICATIONS

 In the governmental funds financial statements, the Council considers restricted amounts to have been spent when an expenditure is incurred for purposes for which both restricted and unrestricted fund balance is available.
 The Council first utilizes committed, then assigned and then unassigned fund balance when an expenditure is incurred for purposes for which all three unrestricted fund balances are available.